-Workflow Server is a stateless server, hence you can deploy several Workflow Server instances.
-If you face database server performance issues, please, use horizontal scaling options, recommended by your database vendor.
-In order to balance load between Workflow Server instances, we recommend to use nginx.
+Workflow Server is a stateless server, so you can deploy several Workflow Server instances.
+If you face database server performance issues, please use horizontal scaling options, recommended by your database vendor.
+To balance the load between Workflow Server instances, we recommend using Nginx.
 Please, note: when deploying a multiserver configuration you need to select one master server which will handle all timer events and set the

 DisableTimeManager parameter of other servers to

 Workflow Server does not have internal mechanisms of authorization and authentication.
-We recommend to deploy Workflow Server in a DMZ or use a firewall to restrict access.
+We recommend deploying Workflow Server in a DMZ or use a firewall to restrict access.